Vikramven/Project-2-1/README.md

     (A configuration section pops up on the right)
     - Give it a 'Name' of your choice
     - Write the task 'run' in the field 'Tasks and arguments'
+    - 'Apply' followed by 'OK'
+    - Ready to run